garethjmsaunders/digital-code-style-guide/t4-names.md

 * MUST use only a-z, 0-9, underscore or hyphen.
 * MUST NOT end with a full-stop.
-* MAY use abbreviations if these are well known.
+* MAY use abbreviations only if these are well known.
 * MUST use two underscores (`__`) between block and element.
 * MUST use two hyphens (`--`) between block and modifier, or element and modifier.